-My research interests include amongst others corpus linguistics and corpus construction (especially parsed corpora), language variation and change and historical linguistics.
-Before I started with my PhD, I helped to realise the projects Dialectloket and Stemmen uit het verleden as a member of the team of the Woordenboek van de Vlaamse Dialecten.
-I usually publish in English or German, though my native language is West-Flemish, a Dutch dialect.
+My research interests include among other things corpus linguistics and corpus construction (especially parsed corpora), language variation and change, heritage languages, oral heritage and historical linguistics.
+Before I started with my PhD, I helped to realise the science popularisation project Dialectloket and Stemmen uit het verleden as a member of the team of the Woordenboek van de Vlaamse Dialecten.
+I usually publish in English, Dutch or German, though my native language is West Flemish, a dialect of Dutch.

 I am a member of the international professional research associations Verein für niederdeutsche Sprachforschung (VndS) and Generative Linguistics in the Old World (GLOW) and affiliated with the Angus McIntosh Centre for Historical Linguistics (AMC).
 Furthermore, I was an invited student at the University of Cambridge at the Department of German and Dutch, within the Faculty of Modern and Medieval Languages (Lent Term 2017).